awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 We're mostly going for "spooky" here, kind of like a more serious Scooby Doo.
 Some kind of local spirit appears to be killing the wildlife, and seems to have also gone after the prior adventurer's group.
 Most of the town seems absolutely convinced that this spirit is the culprit, having grown up with legends about it.

 ## Adventure
 Your party is an investigation team within the Hands of Karn.
-A group of guild members sent to collect taxes from the backwater island of Ardea is now a week overdue.
+A pair of guild members sent to collect taxes from the backwater island of Ardea is now a week overdue.
 Attempts to Scry them indicate the group is still on the island, but have not given more useful details.

 The adventure starts as your party arrives at the island, tasked with finding the guild members and bringing them home.